 Connecting Programs and Services

-All programming is provided at no cost to the schools or students, and the programs address the social, emotional, and physical needs of students.
+All programming is provided at no cost to the schools or students, and the programs address the holistic needs of students.
 Our community partners include everything from licensed therapists in private practice and dedicated health educators to museums and cultural institutions that make our city great.
-These organizations can rely on our Community Partner Specialists to connect them directly with students.
+These organizations can rely on our Community Partnership Specialists to connect them directly with students.

 Supporting Our Partners